krystianopryszek99/Applied-Project-and-Minor-Dissertation/README.md

 ```
 $ git clone https://github.com/krystianopryszek99/Applied-Project-and-Minor-Dissertation.git
 ```
-2. Once you have cloned the repository, make sure your in the `Applied-Project-and-Minor-Dissertation` directory.
+2. Once you have cloned the repository, make sure your in the `Applied-Project-and-Minor-Dissertation/Application` directory.
 3. Follow the [requirements](requirements.md) to ensure all software is installed before running the program.
 4. To start the application, run the following command:
 ```